-How Do I Report a Rideshare Accident?
+- How To Report a Rideshare Accident

 Every rideshare company has a different way of reporting accidents to the company.
 If you have been injured in a Lyft or Uber accident, follow the below steps to report your accident.
 However, be sure not to make any statements that could harm your case later on!
 Avoid saying that you were unharmed, or that you're doing okay, and speak to a rideshare accident lawyer in Houston as soon as possible after your accident.

 How Do You Contact Uber About an Accident ?

 How Do You Report an Accident to Lyft?